-3.11 Generally, CCS considers that decisive influence is deemed to exist if there is ownership of more than 50% of the voting rights.
+3.10 Generally, CCS considers that decisive influence is deemed to exist if there is ownership of more than 50% of the voting rights.
 Where the ownership is between 30% and 50% of the voting rights of the undertaking, there is a rebuttable presumption that decisive influence exists.
-"Voting rights" refers to all the voting rights attributable to the share capital of an undertaking which are currently exercisable at a general meeting.
-However, these thresholds are only indicative and control could potentially be established at levels below these thresholds if other relevant factors provide strong evidence of control.
+"Voting rights" refers to all the voting rights attributable to the share capital of an undertaking which are currently exercisable at a general meeting.2 However, these thresholds are only indicative and control could potentially be established at levels below these thresholds if other relevant factors provide strong evidence of control.
+Examples of these factors are referred to in paragraph 3.17 below.
 Other forms of voting rights will also be taken into account in assessing control.